ambassify/jwplayer-skin/README.md

 Todo
 ----
-Add bubobox-no-brand.xml which will generate a brandless player in the make build step
+* Add bubobox-no-brand.xml which will generate a brandless player in the make build step
+* Remove non uses elements are use small images to make the resulting builded skin xml smaller

 License
 -------